Natural Resource Conservation

 Scour habitat along the Potomac River.
 Image courtesy of NPS.

-The C&O Canal NHP spans 184.5 miles, traversing four physiographic provinces.
-From the Appalachian Mountains, through the Blue Ridge Mountains and the rolling farmland of the Piedmont, to its terminus on the Atlantic Coastal Plain in Georgetown, the C&O Canal NHP contains a rich mosaic of different habitats that host 68 distinct plant communities, 12 of which are globally unique.
+The C&O Canal spans 184.5 miles, traversing four physiographic provinces.
+From the Appalachian Mountains, through the Blue Ridge Mountains and the rolling farmland of the Piedmont, to its terminus on the Atlantic Coastal Plain in Georgetown, the park contains a rich mosaic of different habitats that host 68 distinct plant communities, 12 of which are globally unique.
 These habitats are the result of a variety of geological formations, most notably the Potomac Gorge and the shale barrens of the Appalachian range.
 Frequent flooding along the Potomac causes tree canopy gaps, scouring, and silt and seed deposition along the length of the river.
-Many northern and southern plant species overlap in the Park, with isolated populations of western species surviving where prairie habitat persists along the Potomac.
+Many northern and southern plant species overlap in the park, with isolated populations of western species surviving where prairie habitat persists along the Potomac.
 Such diversity extends to fauna, which depend upon these varied ecological niches to thrive.

 Along the Potomac Gorge, the geology and hydrology of the river flowing over Great Falls has created a biodiversity “hotspot” comprised of the most diverse flora located within an urban area on the entire East Coast.
 Upriver, the shale barrens of Allegany and Washington Counties, constitute a globally rare natural community where RTE plant and animal species are adapted to its harsh conditions.
 The steep slopes, constantly weathering shale, and continual undercutting of the Potomac limits soil development leading to the evolution of rare, endemic species found nowhere else in the world.